fnagel/beautyofcode/Documentation/Configuration/Index.rst

 If using standalone version it's possible to add a JS domReady instead of injecting the code at the bottom of the body.
 Useful when using minification scripts.
 Possible options: false, jquery or standalone

-addjQuery
-"""""""""

-:typoscript:`plugin.tx_beautyofcode.settings.addjQuery =` :ref:`t3tsref:data-type-boolean`

-This option adds jQuery Framework file.
-All other Java-Script files are added manually (see Extension Manager configuration).

-selector
-""""""""

-:typoscript:`plugin.tx_beautyofcode.settings.selector =` :ref:`t3tsref:data-type-string`

-Please provide a jQuery selector (like *#myMainContent*) to improve frontend performance.
-Is set beautyOfCode will only search for code snippets within the given id.

 brushes
 """""""